hansenlab/em_paper/README.md

 3. EM_paper_domain_constraint_analysis_quantitative_version.R.
 4. EM_paper_domain_constraint_quantitative_version_figures.R.
 The above 4 scripts depend on a bed file "EMdomainsvCCR_2.bed", which is provided as supplemental table 12 in our paper.
-5. EM_paper_map_protein_domain_to_genomic_coordinates.R
+5. EM_paper_map_protein_domain_to_genomic_coordinates.R.
-This script was used to define the protein domain genomic coordinates of the EM genes used in the local mutational constraint analysis.
+This script defines a function that was used to derive the protein domain genomic coordinates of the EM genes used in the local mutational constraint analysis.

 * Scripts for the co-expression analysis: